Salta & Jujuy: North of Argentina Reading Time: 18 minutes

 Stay at the beautiful and luxurious Piatelli Resort.

-Salta to San Salvador to Jujuy
+Bus from Salta to San Salvador to Jujuy

 The bus terminal in Salta is right in the center of town, and easy to find (“Terminal de Omnibus de Salta” in Google Maps).
-It is clean and safe, and there are several different bus companies that go to Jujuy.
+It is clean and safe, and several different bus companies go to Jujuy.
 I used Balut, but there are many others.
 Just go to the station a day or two before traveling, and buy your ticket from one of the various windows inside.
-Arrive 30 minutes before your departure time as the bus will load luggage (50 pesos to put a bag in the luggage compartment), and begin boarding the bus.
-The bus station in San Salvador de Jujuy is outside of town, to the west of the city.
-You can take a taxi from the terminal to town.

-PRICE: 1080 pesos
+PRICE: 1080 pesos (5 USD)

 TIME: 3 hours

-San Salvador de Jujuy to Purmamarca
+Taxi from San Salvador de Jujuy to Purmamarca

-You can head back to the terminal on the outside of town to catch a bus to Purmamarca, OR you can take a shared taxi.
-Apparently the shared taxi is only a couple hundred extra pesos above the bus price.
-But it will cost around 300 pesos just to get to the station from town.
-I opted for the shared taxi option.
-Head to the “Terminal Viejo” in Jujuy town center.
-In front of the “Vieja Terminal Shopping Mall” there are several private cars parked.
-Just after the elevator.
-Just ask one of the men where the cars for Purmamarca are.
-Once you find a driver headed that way, you just have to wait a few minutes for the car to fill up.
-In my case it took less than 5 minutes.
+Go to the “Terminal Viejo” in the San Salvador de Jujuy town center.
+In front of the “Vieja Terminal Shopping Mall,” there are several private cars parked.
+Go just beyond the elevator.
+Ask one of the men where the cars for Purmamarca are (Dónde están los autos que van a Purmamarca?).
+Once you find a driver going that way, you just have to wait a few minutes for the car to fill up.
+In my case, it took less than 5 minutes.
 Once he had 4 passengers, we were off.
+I was dropped off at the bus terminal in the center of Purmamarca.

-PRICE: 600 pesos ($3 usd)
+PRICE: 600 pesos (3 USD)

 TIME: 1 hour

-Purmamarca to Salinas Grandes
+Van from Purmamarca to Salinas Grandes

 PRICE: 1500 pesos ($7.50)